instagibbs/bolts/XX-eltoo-peer-protocol.md

 A node:
   - MUST NOT send `yield` unless `option_simplified_update` is negotiated.
-  - MUST track whose turn it is, starting with the peer with the lesser SEC1-encoded node_id.
+  - MUST track whose turn it is, starting on channel creation with the peer with the lesser SEC1-encoded node_id.
   - MUST give up its turn when:
     - sending `update_signed`
     - sending a `yield`